ecco-laboratory/PMA/README.md

 To run the analyses, add Canlab Core and SPM12 to the MATLAB path, navigate to the Code directory from the above link (and subfolders), and run [RunAnalysis.m](https://github.com/ecco-laboratory/PMA/blob/main/RunAnalysis.m).

+The estimated signature can be download from [Neurovault](https://neurovault.org/collections/17701/).

 Test environment(s):
 --------------------
 MATLAB Version: 9.11.0.1769968 (R2021b)